 3. Cross-Reference Future Valid Item Store

 The Future Valid Item Store dataset tells you which items are authorized at which stores.
-If an item is valid at stores served by a particular DC, but that DC has no recent orders, you've found a gap.
+If an item is valid at stores served by a particular DC, but that DC has no recent orders, you've found your gap.

 4. Look at Week-Over-Week Ordering Patterns